navidnabavi/jsonrpc2rest/README.md

     }
 }
 ```
-hosts contains alias names and their addresses.
+Hosts contains alias names and their addresses.
 Every address has to have an unsigned integer as its weight in the value part.
 As an example in the config above, `myhost` has to address with weights of 2 and 3.
 It means that the gateway randomly chooses one of the with 40% chance for first endpoint and 60% for second one.

 ## Running
-after you compiled the project, you can run it like `./jsonrpc2rest config.json`.
+After you compiled the project, you can run it like `./jsonrpc2rest config.json`.